bhati-github/5GCore_NMP/Readme.md

    transferring entire state (in KB) towards target node.
 Imagine if your state grows to 10 MB in size for some reason, are you going to send your complete state of 10 MB (spanning across multiple fragmented packets) towards target node?
 This protocol serves as an alternative for such issues..

--  Use of SCTP protocol can be bypassed with this protocol between gnodeB and AMF.
+-  Use of SCTP protocol can be bypassed with this protocol for NGAP procedures between gnodeB and AMF.
+-  Use of PFCP protocol can be bypassed with this protocol between SMF and UPF.

 <br />
 <br />